DrLex0/print3D-FlexiRex/README.md

 ### I found someone violating the license, now what?

 If you see this model or prints of it being sold somewhere without the required attribution, don't try to contact me right away.
-I do not have the time or means to hunt down all the unscrupulous people who want to make it seem as if they created this model and sell it at an exaggerated price.
+I do not have the time or means to hunt down all unscrupulous people who want to make it seem as if they created this model and sell it at an exaggerated price.
 Also don't try to report it as a copyright violation yourself, this usually has to be done by the author of the work themself.
 It would be most helpful if you would first notify the author of the sales page and point them to this GitHub page.
 Ask them to add the required attribution.
 If they do not seem to care, you can go a step further and tell them you will contact the author.
 If that still doesn't help, then you may actually start contacting me (create an issue on GitHub, or use the contact page on [my site](https://www.dr-lex.be/)).

 Also note that selling the STL file for money is perfectly legal.
 It would be kind of dumb, but is allowed *if proper attribution is provided* on the page where the model is sold.
-The attribution would of course require to provide a clearly visible link to this page which provides the same download for free, and makes it obvious that the seller is a prick, but being a prick is not prohibited by the license.
+The attribution would of course require to provide a clearly visible link to this page which provides the same download for free, making it obvious that the seller is a prick, but being a prick is not prohibited by the license.

 ### Print Settings I've used